 Community Bulletin Board

-The Waterbury Regional Chamber has announced that Peter Baker, president and CEO of Crystal Rock Water Company/Vermont Pure Holdings with national headquarters in Watertown, Connecticut, is the winner of their highly-prestigious 2011 Malcolm Baldrige Community Award.
-Richard DuPont, president of Resource Development Associates in Watertown, is winner of the Chamber’s 2011 Leadership Award.
-Francine Nido, assistant to the president/CEO of New Opportunities, Inc. in Waterbury, is winner of the Chamber’s 2011 Volunteer of the Year Award.
-All 2011 winners will receive their awards during the 17th Annual Malcolm Baldrige Chamber Awards banquet on Tuesday, September 18 from 5:30 to 9:00 PM at the Aqua Turf Club in Plantsville, CT coordinated by event co-chairs Carmen Anthony Vacalebre, chairman of Carmen Anthony Restaurant Group, and Jaci Carroll, founder of Jaci Carroll Staffing Services Inc. The evening will include a silent auction to raise funds for the economic development efforts of the not-for-profit Waterbury Regional Chamber.
+The Waterbury Regional Chamber announced that Fritz Blasius, owner of Blasius Chevrolet Cadillac, is recipient of their highly-prestigious 2012 Malcolm Baldrige Community Award.
+Mary Rosengrant-Chiappalone with Biondi & Rosengrant is recipient of the Chamber’s 2012 Leadership Award, and John Famiglietti of Drubner Commercial is recipient of the Chamber’s 2012 Volunteer of the Year Award.
+All 2012 winners will receive their awards during the 18th Annual Malcolm Baldrige Chamber Awards banquet on Tuesday, September 18 from 5:30 to 9:00 PM at the Aqua Turf Club in Plantsville, CT coordinated by event co-chairs Carmen Anthony Vacalebre, chairman of Carmen Anthony Restaurant Group, and Jaci Carroll, founder of Jaci Carroll Staffing Services Inc. The evening will include a silent auction to raise funds for the economic development efforts of the not-for-profit Waterbury Regional Chamber.